 - professionals working in institutions for people with minor intellectual disabilities;

-In addition, there are now guidelines on how the police and the care and justice systems work together on this issue.
-And the Netherlands Youth Institute recently drew up a checklist that municipalities can use to check whether their policy on tackling the loverboy issue is adequate.
+In addition, there is a guide to cooperation between care organisations, police and justice authorities.
+And the Netherlands Youth Institute recently developed a checklist that municipalities can use to assess whether their policy on tackling the issue of loverboys is adequate.

 Tracking down loverboys online